ajokela/rktop/README.md

 ### Version detection fails
 - Ensure runtime libraries are installed in `/usr/lib/`
 - Library paths may vary by distribution
-- Uses `strings` command to extract versions
+- Parses binary ELF files directly to extract versions

 ### High CPU usage
 - Normal usage should be <1% CPU